 She believed that education begins at birth and that the first six years of life, being the most formative, are the more important both physically and mentally.

 It is during this time that a child’s powers of absorption are highest and attitudes and patterns of learning that will last for life are formed.
 Dr Montessori went on to expand her ideas into a fully articulated education programme.

 Cameragal Montessori opened in February 1976 and is the second oldest Montessori school in New South Wales.
 The school was set up by a committee of parents with the initial venue being at the current site of the Lavender Bay campus.

 By 1979, the school required more space and a second classroom opened at Amhurst Street, Cammeray bringing student numbers to 45.

 In 1986, the two classes were moved to Forsyth Park and expanded to three classes.
 In 1992, as numbers required, one class was moved back to Lavender Bay.

-The school now educates students aged 3 to 9 years of age across three locations on the Lower North Shore.
+The school now educates students aged from under 3 to 12 years of age across four locations on the Lower North Shore.